vangelists/llvm-project/lldb/ReverseDebugging.md

 In no particular order:

 - [ ] Track modifications made by system calls and other known functions, e.g. `memcpy()`.
-- [ ] Add ability to step back or replay up to the point where a register or variable was last modified.
+- [ ] Add ability to jump directly to the previous or next point where a value was modified.
-- [ ] Handle deallocated and reclaimed heap regions.
+- [ ] Handle reallocated heap regions.
 - [ ] Add support for watchpoints.
-- [ ] Create tests.
+- [ ] Create automated tests.
 - [ ] Minimize memory footprint, i.e. back up only what is necessary.
 - [ ] Expand functionality to multi-threaded programs.
 - [ ] Export reverse debugging API at the SB level.
-- [ ] Consider moving the core functionality into a plugin that would use the private or public API.
+- [ ] Consider moving the core functionality into a plugin that would work via the API.
 - [ ] Use the public API to provide a GUI, e.g. for Visual Studio Code.
 - [ ] Add support for additional platforms, e.g. Darwin on AArch64.
 - [ ] Add support for more languages, e.g. Swift or Rust.